Wi-Fi Router & Network Gear Points|Capture Merchandise Cashback and the Fiber Offer Separately

 Points on network gear — Wi-Fi routers, repeaters, LAN cables — actually house two completely different kinds of gain.
 One is the "merchandise type," earning cashback on the hardware purchase via online stores; the other is the "high-value contract type," the new contract for fiber or a home router.
 The former is a few-percent steady trickle; the latter is among the highest-paying offers on any point site.
 Without grasping this difference and just casually "getting a line while buying a router," you tend to miss the biggest cashback of all — the fiber line.

-This article splits network-gear points into four: cashback on the hardware purchase, the buy-timing that leverages spec generations, fiber as a high-value contract offer, and payment cashback — laying out how to capture each and the mistakes to avoid.
+This article splits network-gear points into five: cashback on the hardware purchase, how to earn by device type, the buy-timing that leverages spec generations, fiber as a high-value contract offer, and payment cashback — laying out how to capture each and the mistakes to avoid.
 Merchandise and contracts differ in both the routing knack and the approval condition, so just nailing this point slashes what you miss.
 For choosing the line itself see the fiber guide; for a line you use outdoors, the WiMAX / mobile Wi-Fi guide; for PC peripherals, the PC peripherals guide.

 "Merchandise Cashback" vs. "High-Value Contract" — Hold Them Apart